kolsrud/qonnections2018_demo/README.md

 # qonnections2018_demo
-Demo uses for the presentation "Navigating Qlik Sense Throught the Engine API" at Qonnections 2018.
+Demo used for the presentation "Navigating Qlik Sense Through the Engine API" at Qonnections 2018.